 You can call Kepro if you have a complaint about the medical care or services you received.
 Examples of when you can call Kepro:

 - The hospital staff will not answer your questions.

 - Your doctor ordered a wheelchair, but you have not gotten it yet.

 - You need to refill a prescription but can’t get an appointment to see your doctor.

 immediate advocacy process

 Once Kepro decides that Immediate Advocacy is right for your situation, you will be asked for permission to share your name and concern with your provider.
 When Kepro calls the provider, we tell them that we have a complaint and that you would like to resolve the complaint through Immediate Advocacy.
 If the provider agrees, Kepro will begin the process.
 If the provider does not agree, then there are other resources that can be discussed with you which might help you address your concerns.

 Kepro may use a phone call on your behalf to resolve the complaint.
-The goal should be a quick and agreeable resolution within eight hours but not more than two business days.
+The goal should be a quick and agreeable resolution within a short time frame.

 stopping immediate advocacy

 If Immediate Advocacy is not right for you, there are other resources that can be discussed with you which might help you address your concerns.
 If at any point, Kepro finds out information that makes the complaint no longer right for Immediate Advocacy, Kepro must stop the process and tell you and the provider that Immediate Advocacy is done.